Bryan D. Vogt, University of Akron

 Figure 3.
 Adsorption kinetics for dilute n-butanol from aqueous solution for (●) mesoporous carbon and (■) traditional porous polymers.

 These concepts can be applied to other systems as well.
 We have recently shown that size exclusion principles can be utilized in the separation of methylene green from aqueous solution.
-If the mesopores are too small, the dye is not accessible to the large internal area and almost no appreciable adsorption occurs.
-As the pore size increases by several nm, the dye can be fully removed from solution.
-This provides a potential route for selective separations in aqueous waste streams by variation in the mesopore size.
-However, recovery of the mesoporous carbons can be difficult.
-With the addition of cobalt nanoparticles, the materials can be readily recovered magnetically as illustrated in Figure 4.
+The addition of Co increases the capacity significantly as illustrated in Figure 4.
+With the addition of cobalt nanoparticles, the materials can be readily recovered magnetically.

 Figure 4.
-Adsorption of methylene green from aqueous solutions using mesoporous carbons with different average sizes (top); the pore size increases from left to right by ~ 2 nm and demonstrates the potential for fine control in bulky molecule separations from aqueous streams.
+Adsorption of methylene green from aqueous solutions using mesoporous carbons with different average sizes (top); C and D contain Co nanoparticles, which enhance the adsorption capacity significantly.
 These powders containing cobalt nanoparticles can be used to remove the dye and then be separated from suspension magneticially.
+Moreover, higher surface area adsorbents can be produced by co-assembly with silica (B in lower half) and subsequent etching with NaOH, which can increase the capacity by orders of magnitude